apache/airflow/docs/apache-airflow-providers-amazon/connections/chime.rst

 Configuring the Connection
 --------------------------
-Chime Webhook Endpoint:
+Chime Webhook Endpoint
     Specify the entire url or the base of the url for the service.

-Chime Webhook token:
+Chime Webhook token
     The token for authentication including the webhook ID.

-Schema:
+Schema
     Whether or not the endpoint should be http or https